Petite Princess Yucie: Plot summary

 After careful thought, Glenda, Cocoloo, Elmina, and Beth ask the judge to erase Yucie's memories of them, so that she can return to the Human Realm in time to save the prince.
 In a tearful final goodbye, Glenda, perhaps Yucie's strongest rival, tells her to never forget to be her cheerful self.
 After Yucie leaves, the remaining four sketch a portrait of themselves and Yucie on a stone slab, in remembrance of their friendship, and disappear.

 Yucie returns to save Prince Arrow and collapses from exhaustion.
-The Eternal Tiara disappears after its owner makes her wish, its immense power quelled by Yucie's strength of heart, and history repeats itself.
+The Eternal Tiara disappears after its owner makes her wish, its power quelled by Yucie's strength of heart.
 Yucie awakens to the keen sense that she has lost something of great importance to her, but cannot remember what.
 Her father, Gunbard, feels responsible for her misery, since he was the one who put the Tiara together and restarted the Legend in their lifetime.
 With the help of the fathers of the missing girls, he opens the gateway to the place of judgment so Yucie and Prince Arrow can retrieve what was lost.

 Yucie faces the cloaked figure once more and demands that what was lost be returned.
-The viewers discover that the ruined empty world that was the place of judgment is actually the lost Magic World, a sixth realm in this story's universe.
+The ruined empty world that was the place of judgment is actually the lost Magic World, a sixth realm.
 The judge was actually a Platinum Princess Candidate 1,000 years ago, a princess of the Magic Realm, who refused the Tiara to save her friends, but lost her friends and her world to destruction as a result.

-Yucie stumbles across Cocoloo's drawing, which breaks the judge's spell and unlocks all of her memories.
-The princess of the Magic Realm chides Yucie for not accepting her fate, but Yucie tells her how important friends are, as they are her true strength, and recalls all the great moments she had with each of them.
+Yucie finds Cocoloo's drawing, which breaks the judge's spell and unlocks her memories.
+The princess of the Magic Realm chides Yucie for not accepting her fate, but Yucie tells her how important friends are, as they are her true strength.
 With her power as the Platinum Princess, her tears shine brightly on the ground, causing a miracle.

 All the spirits of the Magic Realm rush to Yucie, who can now hear them.
 She tells the princess of the Magic Realm that all who died there still love her, and that they have always been with her these 1,000 years, and they never regretted fighting alongside her to the very end.
 The judge realizes that she had never been alone and that she had made the right choice in trying to save her friends.
 Yucie's power covers the ground with Sunset Blossoms, and a Crystal Flower emerges from the ground to the hands of the Princess of the Magic Realm.
-The 6th and final fragment is added to the Eternal Tiara.
+The sixth and final fragment is added to the Eternal Tiara.
 Together, the former and present Plantinum Princess combine their strength to make Yucie's wish come true.
 The Magic Realm finally collapses after its last princess, smiling with joy, disappears.